annypanny/AnnyWrong/README.md

 -This application is an simple travel expense tracking application.
 When you start the application, there is main page about a list view of claim and a button to add new claim.

 -Add claim:
 - If you would like to create a new claim, just click on “Add A Claim" at the bottom.
 Then it needs you to enter the informations about this claim.
 First, you need to enter a claim name.
-Then on the top right cornor, there is a spinner that you could choose your claim status.
+Then on the top right cornor, there is a spinner that you could choose your claim status(i.e., in progress, submitted, returned, approved).
 Next, enter the date you start the travel, the end date.
 The system is already show you the format of the date, you could just edit them.
 At the bottom, there is a place to write a short description about this claim such as the destination and reason of this trip.
 - After the user finish those information, click "Add This Claim" button which will come back to the main page.
 The user could see the new claim that you just added.

 -Delete claim: